Action against Inequalities

 Read Dianova’s complete position paper on Inequalities

-Dianova’s work with vulnerable individuals contributes to SDGs 8, 10 and 11.
-These initiatives include, among others, assistance with social and professional integration, housing and welfare services, and support for migrants and refugees.
+Dianova’s work with vulnerable populations contributes to SDGs 8, 10 and 11.
+These initiatives include, among others: outreach interventions for vulnerble people with drug dependence and their families, reintegration support programmes, community outreach, youth development programmes, and support for migrants and refugees.

 They Work in this Area: